joshwnj/js_framework_perf/README.md

 JS Framwork Perf
 ====

-#### Comparison of serveral JS Frameworks in renderding performance natively and additional boost by integration ReactJS in each frameworks View.
+#### Comparison of serveral JS Frameworks in renderding performance natively and additional boost by integrating ReactJS in each frameworks View.